 Wrong.
 When it comes to review marketing, there are important guidelines to keep in mind.

-Why copying/pasting is a bad idea
+Why copying/pasting reviews is a bad idea

 Simply copying and pasting the review text and publishing it on other sites violates Google’s policy: “Do not post reviews on behalf of others or misrepresent your identity or connection with the place you’re reviewing”.
 Pasting in someone else’s words about your own business is a double no-no, and gives Google grounds to remove the pasted reviews.

-Even if policies weren’t being violated, copying and pasting reviews word-for-word wouldn’t fool Google’s algorithm.
+Even if policies weren’t being violated, copying reviews word-for-word wouldn’t fool Google’s algorithm.
 Google’s goal is to showcase the best content out there and deliver the best search experience to each user.
 Therefore, they only want to deliver a given piece of content to each user one time.
 If Google comes across the exact same review on multiple review sites, it flags this as duplicate content — and Google is not down with duplicate content.

-What’s so bad about duplicate content?
+What’s so bad about copying reviews?

 By definition it’s not unique, therefore it’s less valuable.
 When Google’s bots run into duplicate content, they try to figure out which version is the original.
 That’s what they’d prefer to show.
 If they can’t determine this, they choose the site with the most authority.
 All the other versions of this content are penalized and moved down in search results.